aws/aws-toolkit-vscode/docs/browser.md

 The following steps will result in a Chrome window running with VS Code and the Browser version of the AWS Toolkit extension installed.

-1. In the terminal run: `npm run runInBrowser`
+1. In the terminal run: `npm run browserRun`

 #### (OPTIONAL) Enabling CORS